What is Sourwood Honey?

 While this tree grows and blooms in areas outside the mountains, the trees do not produce enough nectar for reliable honey production in most locations.

-Nectar production of Sourwood trees is linked to elevation.
+Nectar production is linked to elevation.
 The higher mountain regions produce more nectar than the foothills.

 In June and July, the southern and central Appalachians come alive with white Sourwood blossoms.
 In South Carolina, you may find these trees blooming in the mid-state area of Columbia.